model-checking/kani-verifier-blog/_posts/2023-04-30-writing-code-with-chatgpt-improve-it-with-kani.md

 ## Verification of Generated Code
-So, naturally, our next task is: verifying the generated programs with Kani.
+So, naturally, our next task is: **verifying the generated programs with Kani**.
 That is, we want to run Kani on the generated function `integer_average` to see if there is any bug in it.

-We can simply transform the driver function into a harness by substituting the test cases with `kani::any()`.
+We can simply transform the driver function into a Kani harness by substituting the test cases with `kani::any()`.

 ``` rust
 fn integer_average(a: i32, b: i32) -> i32 {